gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Whine-*clink!*
 Three more screws fell to the ground.
 "There."
-The bot held up the black regulator that had been fastened to its back, studied it for a moment, then tossed it onto the sandbar.
+The bot held up the black box that had been fastened to its back, studied it for a moment, then tossed it onto the sandbar.